 Let's start by creating a simple example where we re-create a variation of the application you saw above.
 The following steps will basically show you how to set up your application with some content placed inside a wrappanel, and this WrapPanel is contained inside a ScrollViewer.

 As you resize your applicaton, the contents of your WrapPanel rearrange themselves.
-If you already know how to do all of that, just go ahead and jump over to the next page where you will actually add the FluidMove behavior.
+If you already know how to do all of that, just go ahead and jump over to the next section where you will actually add the FluidMove behavior.
 Otherwise, read on for the detailed step-by-step instructions:

 [ insert a WrapPanel into your LayoutRoot container ]